 The questions to be evaluated in this study will utilize the design of the DELTA study - a series of controlled crossover feeding studies in healthy men and women, age 25-65.
-Participants undergo baseline screening to determine eligibility (based on medical criteria) and then enter into the feeding phase which employs three, 7-week feeding periods (for 21 weeks of feeding).
-The diets alter total far and fatty acid composition by reducing saturated fat, and increasing monounsaturated fatty acids or polyunsaturated fatty acids or omega-3 polyunsaturated (as described above).
+Participants undergo baseline screening to determine eligibility (based on medical criteria) and then enter into the feeding phase which employs three.
+7-week feeding periods (for 21 weeks of feeding).
+The diets alter total far and fatty acid composition by reducing saturated fat, and increasing monounsaturated fatty acids or polyunsaturated fatty acids or omega-3 polyunsaturated fatty described above).
 Each participant is randomized to a diet sequence and the participant is blinded to the sequence.
-Currently, blood samples are obtained at the end of weeks 5, 6, and 7 for endpoint measurement (hemostasis and lipids).
+Currently, blood samples are obtained at the end of weeks 5.
+6t and 7 for endpoint measurement (hemostasis and lipids).
 For specific aim 1, additional blood samples will be obtained at weeks 4, 5, 6, and 7!
 For specific aim 2, an aliquot of blood from samples already obtained at weeks 5, 6, and 7 will be used for the LDL susceptibility to oxidation analyses.
 Blood samples will be obtained from participants in all-centers and will be shipped to the University of Minnesota for biochemical analyses.
 Samples will be obtained during 4 diet protocols, covering the two year period of this proposal.
-Data analyses will be conducted by the DELTA Coordinating Center at the University of North Carolina, Chapel Hill.
-The protocol for the main DELTA study has been approved by the University of Minnesota IRB.
+Data analyses will be conducted by the DELTA Coordinating Center at the University of Minnesota IRB.
 For this project, additional blood samples will be required.
-The University of Minnesota IRB has been provided with information regarding changes to the original protocol needed to conductal this study and we are awaiting approval of these changes and collection of the additional samples.
+The University of Minnesota IRB has been provided with information regarding changes to the original protocol needed to conduct this study and we are awaiting approval of these changes and collection of the additional samples.